First Stratotanker inducted into National Museum of USAF

 |0

-This work, First Stratotanker inducted into National Museum of USAF [Image 27 of 27], by SSgt John Linzmeier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Stratotanker inducted into National Museum of USAF, by SSgt John Linzmeier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT